 >>> Ref.
 VedaBase => SB 12.3.51

-So, how do the people in Vaikuntha look like and what are they doing?
+So, what do the people in Vaikuntha look like and what are they doing?

 vasanti yatra purusah